s-tlm/dbt-project/README.md

 A simple data project using Docker, Postgres and DBT.

-This repository helps you get started with DBT Core with Postgres connector.
-Everything you need will be contained in the Dockerfile.

-You won't need any Cloud-service providers, nor an account with a service such as Databricks or Snowflake.
-Simply build and run the Docker image!

 ## What's Installed

 1. Postgres Database
 2. DBT Core
-3. TODO Airflow

 ## Requirements